tjgilpin/old-rectory/src/content/pages/our-rooms.md

   - title: Crown Room
     url: the-crown
     sectionimage: /assets/img/36-dsc00377.jpg
-    body: This is the crown text
+    body: Large, grand and opulent, with a bathtub in the center of the room & a toilet in the bookcase.
+Our ‘honeymoon’ room.
+From £180 for two
-    cta: CTA
+    cta: Click here to book
 hide: false
 order: 10
 ---